artefactual/archivematica-docs/user-manual/transfer/bags.rst

 --------------------------

 Bags must adhere to requirements of the `BagIt`_ specification.
-If not, Archivematica will error and files will be cleaned up and removed.
+If not, Archivematica will fail and files will be cleaned up and removed.

 Some issues that can cause bags to inadvertently fail include:

 * Invisible files were added to the bag after it has been created.
 * Encoding requirements found in `bagit.txt` do not match the encoding of characters in `bag-info.txt`.
+* Editing a file (e.g. metadata.csv) after the bag has been created.
+* Structural issues.
+See :ref:`Adding metadata to bags
+  <metadata-bags>` for more information on how to structure bags.

 .. _unzipped-bags: